Nothing is more important to us than the health and safety of our community.

 The Ice Cave is the first of its kind in the world.
-It is 100 meters long, built with over 350 tons of snow from the Blue Mountains.
-As visitors wander through the Ice Cave, they experience a glacial environment in a safe and informative way.
+It is 100 meters long, built with over 350 tons of snow from the Icelandic Mountains.
+As guests wander through the Ice Cave, they experience a glacial environment in a safe and informative way.

 A dramatic interactive exhibition provides insight into Icelandic glaciers, their bleak future and the effects of global warming.
 Guests learn about Iceland’s glaciers, their effect on the land and what will happen if, or when, they disappear.
 Guests are also introduced to the unusual lifeforms that live on glaciers.